iboB/dynamix/doc/misc/migrating-from-v1.md

 ## Compatibility Library

 Likely the easiest begin the migration v1 to v2 is to use the compatibility library.
-It provides a compatibility domain instance, and compatibility macros for defining messages and mixins.
+It provides a compatibility domain instance, object, and compatibility macros for defining messages and mixins.

 A compatibility library is included in this repo: `v1compat`.
 In CMake it's aliased as `dynamix::v1compat`.
 It is not a header only library.
 One needs to link with it to use it.